Thousands of activists expected in Chicago for Democratic convention to call for Gaza ceasefire

 Later, the city agreed to allow demonstrations at a park and a march route closer to the United Center.
 A federal judge recently signed off on the group's roughly 1-mile (1.6-kilometer) route.

-Coalition to March on the DNC spokesman Hatem Abudayyeh said the group is pleased they won the right to protest closer to the convention, but he believes their preferred 2-mile (3-kilometer) march would be safer for larger crowds.
+Coalition to March on the DNC spokesman Hatem Abudayyeh said the group is pleased it won the right to protest closer to the convention, but he believes its preferred 2-mile (3-kilometer) march would be safer for larger crowds.
 The group is chartering buses for activists from about half a dozen states.

 “We're going forward, full speed ahead,” he said.